 Sarasin Bridge was the first bridge built that linked Phuket Island to Phang Nga Province on Mainland Thailand.
 Named after a Thai-Chinese politician (the Sarasin family has been a wealthy clan involved in Thailand business and politics since the 19th century), this 700-metre bridge was built in 1967 to replace the ferry which was then the only connection to the mainland.

-Tourism development and the increase of road traffic (over 10,000 new cars were bought in Phuket in 2012!) forced authorities to build a new and larger bridge right next to Sarasin Bridge.
-Thepkasattri Bridge (named after the airport road) was completed in 2011.
-Sarasin Bridge was then transformed into a touristic attraction; a pedestrian bridge where to enjoy sunset and sea breeze.
+Tourism development and the increase of road traffic forced authorities to build a new and larger bridge right next to Sarasin Bridge.
+Thepkasattri Bridge (named after the long road down the middle of Phuket, which the bridge is a continuation of) was completed in 2011.
+Sarasin Bridge was then transformed into a tourist attraction – a pedestrian bridge where you can enjoy the sunset and sea breeze.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat